mr3m/kanedama/README.md

 ## Delivery

+For each test, we provide you a starter project to work on.
+This way, you'll not have the hassle to setup one yourself.
+Start within a minute by clicking the `Use this template` button above this README.
+You'll be asked to create either a public or private repository.

+> Please note that after submission, in case of a private repository, one
-We recommand you to create a private GitHub repository (GitHub can host them for free!).
-After submission, one may tell you to add several persons to your repository to review it properly.
+> may ask you to add several persons to the repository to ease the review
+> process.

 <details>
 <summary>You do not want to add us to your repository?</summary>